EAS-project-oy/eas-eu-compliance/readme.txt

 == Changelog ==

-= 1.6.6 =
+= 1.6.11 =

-* Tax lines representation changed in the order cnfirmation page for better understanting
+* Tax lines representation changed in the order cnfirmation page for better understanding
 * Fixed a bug that prevented to upload images in the admin dashaboard in some cases
 * Added valiation of the store currency exchnage rates support by EU Central Bank.
-For non supported currencies IOSS threshold calculation will be skipped.
+For non supported currencies IOSS threshold calculation will be skipped
+* Additional validations added for the Company EU VAT numbers, including user interface improvements
+* Fixed issue with EU IOSS threshold calculation.
+In some cases this was applied for non EU countries
+* Fixed issue with calcualting final Shipping price
+* Minor bugs fixed